jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 The `PacketDecoder` then does the following for each packet it receives:

-* If the packet is not fragmented, it gets the `DltTraceDecoder` based on the (source:port, destination:port) pair via `Connection.GetDltDecoder`.
+* If the packet is not fragmented, the private method `PacketDecoder.DecodeDltPackets` is called with the UDP buffer (the first 8 bytes contains the ports, length and checksum).
+The `DltTraceDecoder` is retrieved based on the (source:port, destination:port) pair via `Connection.GetDltDecoder`.
-* If the packet is fragmented, and this is the first fragment, where the fragmentation offset is zero, it gets the list of fragments via `Connection.GetIpFragments(fragId)` and adds it via the first method giving the source/destination ports.
-* If the packet is fragmented, and this is not the first fragment, where the fragmentation offset is non-zero, it gets the list of fragments via `Connection.GetIpFragments(fragId)` and adds it via the second method giving the offset and if this is the last packet (via the `mf` flag).
-For this kind of packet, the UDP source/destination port is not known.
+* If the packet is fragmented (either that the fragmentation offset is non-zero, or the MF bit is set), the private method `PacketDecoder.DecodeDltFragments` is called to create or add to the list of fragments for this fragmentation identifier.

-If the result of calling `AddFragment` is `true`, it means that the reassembly is complete, and the entire packet can be obtained and given to the `DltTraceDecoder`.
 The ordering of the fragments are not defined.
 It is observed on Linux hosts transmitting fragmented IP packets that often the last packet is transmitted first, followed by the remaining packets.
 This implementation makes no assumption of the ordering.
+  * When decoding DLT fragments, the payload of the IP fragment is given (including the UDP header).
+The IP fragment must always be reassembled, even if the source port and destination port do not match a DLT packet.
+That is because an IP fragment later could use this fragment and result in possible dataloss otherwise.
+If the result of `IpFragments.AddFragment` returns:
+  * `IpFragmentResult.Incomplete`, no decoding is required.
+  * `IpFragmentResult.Reassembled`, the packet should be decoded, getting the UDP source and destination ports, using `Connection.GetDltDecoder` and all fragments are given to the decoder.
+  * Other results are an error, the packets with the fragmentation offset are discarded (after logging) and the packet is added to a new `IpFragment`.

 ###### 2.4.3.3.2.
 Issues with IP Fragmentation Reassembly